-Melbourne has been labelled one of the world’s most liveable cities several years in a row.
-It’s a bustling, cosmopolitan city in the south-east of Australia that’s home to fantastic restaurants, bars and cafes, top-class educational institutions, and a diverse population.
+Melbourne has been labelled the world’s third most liveable city in 2023!
+It’s a bustling, cosmopolitan city in the southeast of Australia that’s home to fantastic restaurants, bars and cafes, top-class educational institutions, and a diverse population.
 Thanks to its many wonderful qualities, Melbourne is now a hugely popular destination for international students from all over the world.

 Melbourne is on the more expensive end among Australia’s capital cities, but you will be rewarded with excitement and fun things to do around every corner.
 And, like any other location, it is going to be more expensive to live near the CBD than it is to live further out in the suburbs.